mls2000/scraper-demo/README.md

 ## Requirements:

 We're going to assume some basic knowledge of working with a command line interface (CLI).
-You'll need git and python installed.
+It's also helpful to know how a little bit about [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics), which is the code behind the way a web page is built.

+As far as software, you'll python3 installed, and git too if you want to step through how the code is built.
 Python is a programming language that is both powerful and easy to read (at least as far as programming languages go).
 Git is a tool for version control: it lets you jump back and forth between different versions of your code.
 When you download this code base, you get the completed example.
 But if you want to learn how it gets built up, we use git for that.

 #### Mac
 Python3 comes installed on most macs these days.
 You can test whether you have python3 by opening up a window in the Terminal app and running